-Return of capital distributions require adjustments to the cost base and reduced cost base of the asset.
-These adjustments have been made on the payment date advised by the Product Issuer.
+Return of capital distributions require adjustments to the cost base and reduced cost base of the listed or unlisted security.
+As such, adjustments have been made as at the payment date (as advised by the Product Issuer).
 See Section 4.4 for more information on excess assessable gains.